 We believe these four areas of Spirituality are accessible and relevant to all members of school community and can be expressed, grown and further defined in a variety of ways relevant to personal circumstances, views and beliefs.
 It supports our Vision as a community that is inclusive and welcoming of all, as we build on the firm foundations of shared values to have successful lives.
+Children and staff are encouraged to use this language when recognising spiritual development within the community and curriculum.
 For examples of a variety of definitions for spirituality please see Appendix 1.